caufieldjh/awesome-bioie/README.md

   * [KnowEng](https://knoweng.org/about/people/) - Based an University of Illinois at Urbana-Champaign (UIUC).
 Led by Dr. Jiawei Han.
   * [Mobilize](http://mobilize.stanford.edu/) - Based at Stanford.
 Led by Dr. Scott Delp.

-* [Brown Center for Biomedical Informatics](https://www.brown.edu/academics/medical/about-us/research/centers-institutes-and-programs/biomedical-informatics/) - Based at Brown University.
-Its director is Dr. Neil Sarkar, whose research group works on topics in clinical NLP and IE.
+* [Brown Center for Biomedical Informatics](https://www.brown.edu/academics/medical/about-us/research/centers-institutes-and-programs/biomedical-informatics/) - Based at Brown University and directed by Dr. Neil Sarkar, whose research group works on topics in clinical NLP and IE.

-* [Center for Computational Pharmacology NLP Group](http://compbio.ucdenver.edu/Hunter_lab/CCP_website/index.html) - based at University of Colorado, Denver.
-Led by Larry Hunter.
-[See their GitHub repos here.](https://github.com/UCDenver-ccp)
+* [Center for Computational Pharmacology NLP Group](http://compbio.ucdenver.edu/Hunter_lab/CCP_website/index.html) - based at University of Colorado, Denver and led by Larry Hunter - [see their GitHub repos here.](https://github.com/UCDenver-ccp)

 * Groups at U.S. National Institutes of Health (NIH) / National Library of Medicine (NLM):
   * [Demner-Fushman group at NLM](https://www.lhncbc.nlm.nih.gov/personnel/dina-demner-fushman)
-  * [BioNLP group at NCBI](https://www.ncbi.nlm.nih.gov/research/bionlp/) - Based at the National Center for Biotechnology Information (NCBI).
-Develops improvements to biomedical literature search and curation (e.g., through PubMed).
-Led by Dr. Zhiyong Lu.
+  * [BioNLP group at NCBI](https://www.ncbi.nlm.nih.gov/research/bionlp/) - Develops improvements to biomedical literature search and curation (e.g., through PubMed), led by Dr. Zhiyong Lu.

 * [JensenLab](https://jensenlab.org/) - Based at the Novo Nordisk Foundation Center for Protein Research at the University of Copenhagen, Denmark.
-Led by Dr. Lars Juhl Jensen.

-* [National Centre for Text Mining (NaCTeM)](http://www.nactem.ac.uk/) - Based at the University of Manchester, NaCTeM is concerned with text mining in general but has a particular focus on biomedical applications.
-Its director is Prof. Sophia Ananiadou.
+* [National Centre for Text Mining (NaCTeM)](http://www.nactem.ac.uk/) - Based at the University of Manchester and led by Prof. Sophia Ananiadou, NaCTeM is concerned with text mining in general but has a particular focus on biomedical applications.

-* [Mayo Clinic's clinical natural language processing program](https://www.mayo.edu/research/departments-divisions/department-health-sciences-research/medical-informatics/projects) - Several groups at Mayo Clinic have made major contributions to BioIE over the past 20 years.
-The Apace cTAKES platform was developed here.
-The program is led by Dr. Hongfang Liu.
+* [Mayo Clinic's clinical natural language processing program](https://www.mayo.edu/research/departments-divisions/department-health-sciences-research/medical-informatics/projects) - Several groups at Mayo Clinic have made major contributions to BioIE (for example, the Apache cTAKES platform) over the past 20 years.

-* [Monarch Initiative](https://monarchinitiative.org/) - A joint effort between groups at Oregon State University, Oregon Health & Science University, Lawrence Berkeley National Lab, The Jackson Laboratory, and several others.
-Seeking to "...integrate biological information using semantics, and present it in a novel way, leveraging phenotypes to bridge the knowledge gap".
+* [Monarch Initiative](https://monarchinitiative.org/) - A joint effort between groups at Oregon State University, Oregon Health & Science University, Lawrence Berkeley National Lab, The Jackson Laboratory, and several others, seeking to "integrate biological information using semantics, and present it in a novel way, leveraging phenotypes to bridge the knowledge gap".

-* [TurkuNLP](https://turkunlp.org/) - Based at the University of Turku.
-Concerned with NLP in general with a focus on BioNLP and clinical applications.
+* [TurkuNLP](https://turkunlp.org/) - Based at the University of Turku and concerned with NLP in general with a focus on BioNLP and clinical applications.

-* [UTHealth Houston Biomedical Natural Language Processing Lab](https://sbmi.uth.edu/nlp/) - Based in the University of Texas Health Science Center at Houston, School of Biomedical Informatics.
-Led by Dr. Hua Xu.
+* [UTHealth Houston Biomedical Natural Language Processing Lab](https://sbmi.uth.edu/nlp/) - Based in the University of Texas Health Science Center at Houston, School of Biomedical Informatics and led by Dr. Hua Xu.

-* [VCU Natural Language Processing Lab](https://nlp.cs.vcu.edu/) - Based at Virginia Commonwealth University.
-Led by Dr. Bridget McInnes.
+* [VCU Natural Language Processing Lab](https://nlp.cs.vcu.edu/) - Based at Virginia Commonwealth University and led by Dr. Bridget McInnes.

-* [Zaklab](http://zaklab.org) - Group led by Dr. Isaac Kohane at Harvard Medical School's Department of Biomedical Informatics.
-Dr. Kohane is also a steward of the n2c2 (formerly i2b2) datasets - see [Datasets](#datasets) below.
+* [Zaklab](http://zaklab.org) - Group led by Dr. Isaac Kohane at Harvard Medical School's Department of Biomedical Informatics (Dr. Kohane is also a steward of the n2c2 (formerly i2b2) datasets - see [Datasets](#datasets) below).

 * [Columbia University Department of Biomedical Informatics](https://www.dbmi.columbia.edu/) - Led by Drs.
 George Hripcsak and Noémie Elhadad.
-[Dr. Carol Friedman](https://www.dbmi.columbia.edu/people/carol-friedman/) is on the faculty.

 [Back to Top](#contents)